KushalP1/Image-Deraining/README.md

 The python code is an implementation of image deraining using deconvolution nerworks.
 The input dataset contains images with each image containing two parts one the image with rain and the other darained image.
-The code performs preprocessing to extract the images and then tains.
+The code performs preprocessing to extract the images and then trains.

 Other instructions:
 Use train() function to train.